Greg-Court/azure-tf-tshoot-vm/README.md

 - Customizable VM properties for specific testing scenarios
 - Support for static IP address assignment
 - Linux VM cloud-init with common network troubleshooting tools
+- Option to deploy to an existing resource group

 ## Usage